ckyriakos/jedi-team-AI-challenge/docs/index.md

 4. **Guardrails**: Skips unproductive requests (e.g., greetings) with predefined responses.
 5. **Vector DB**: Used **FAISS** for in-memory semantic and metadata filtering.
 It’s lightweight, fast, and ideal for local setups.
 6. **API Server**: FastAPI streams thoughts and answers using **Server-Sent Events (SSE)**.
-7. **Evaluation**: Logged performance metrics with optional LangChain evaluation hooks.
+7. **Evaluation**: Logged performance metrics.
+Could also integrate Langchain evaluation tools.
 8. **Feedback Loop**: Basic thumbs-up/down system to log and improve responses.
 9. **UX Prompts**: Prompts are designed to guide and engage the user proactively.
 10. **Unit Tests**: Tested key utilities like filters and response validators.